-A Reflective Moment for Esther
+A Reflective Moment on Duchess of Idaho

 Though the tap dance was just a few minutes long, Esther Williams noticed that Eleanor practiced until her feet bled.
-When Esther asked if the pain was worth it for merely a few minutes on film, Ellie, anxious to look and dance her best for her potential movie comeback, replied that
+When Esther asked if the pain was worth it for merely a few minutes on film, Ellie, anxious to look and dance her best for her potential movie comeback, replied that:

 “If they’re filming it, it has to be better than good.
 It must be perfect.
 My feet will be all right.”

 But Esther realized that it wasn’t so long ago that Eleanor Powell was a top MGM star.
 Now, Ellie was dancing until her feet bled for the brief film appearance allotted her.
 It was enough to make Esther seriously consider her the future: